FahdChenneoui/ReactNative/README.md

 - Cloudinary
 - Redux Toolkit
 - Context API
-- Other Front-End technologies or libraries
+- Other Front-End technologies and libraries